ArtwareSoft/jbart4/README.md

 [http://localhost:8087/studio/studio.html](http://localhost:8087/studio/studio.html)
 (You can change the 8087 port at package.json)

-### Tutorial
+### Play with the tutorial
-A tutorial can be found [here](http://jb-letmesee.appspot.com/LetMeSee/p80kd9kkn6.html?roomid=94fn83) it also explains more about the installation.
+A tutorial can be found [here](http://jb-letmesee.appspot.com/LetMeSee/p80kd9kkn6.html?roomid=94fn83).
+It also explains more about the installation.

-###jBart is Strong
-At the tutorial we first dive into a real application called "Let Me See" and then build a simple app step by step.
+At the tutorial we dive into a real application called "Let Me See" and then build a simple app from scratch.

+##Screenshots

-###App development within jBart
+###App Development Within jBart
-Click [here](http://localhost:8087/studio/studio.html?widget=LetMeSee#?gpage=main?playground=true?view=room?roomid=ph5n8s) to play with it. (after starting the studio)

 ![](http://storage.googleapis.com/letmesee1/p80kd9kkn6/files/6b4cb7b3ee0c4ca88a713a966106dd79_1.jpg)

-###Click inspect and edit any element
+###Click Inspect And Edit Any Element
 ![](http://storage.googleapis.com/letmesee1/p80kd9kkn6/files/dfa5d8988c3a4088b0ec98069e3a62a2_1.jpg)

 ###Floating Outline & Properties Windows
+Click [here](http://localhost:8087/studio/studio.html?widget=LetMeSee#?gpage=main?playground=true?view=room?roomid=ph5n8s) to play with it. (after starting the studio)

 ![](http://storage.googleapis.com/letmesee1/p80kd9kkn6/files/cde31b3dfdba452e9587902b33a3eb3d_2.jpg)

 ###Databind to rich XML/JSON documents - Work By Example Data